What does 'failing' at something mean to you?

 (If you don't like any of the Harry Potter books or films then maybe all of the above not happening would be a good thing!
 However, for the point I'm trying to illustrate, if you could do me a favour and for a couple of minutes just try to pretend that you would love to have a Nimbus 2000 broomstick and a magic wand, that'd be great).

 Why Am I Sharing This With You?

-There is a positive that can be found in what appears to be a negative situation where you haven’t acheived what you wanted – you just have to take the time to find it and reframe it so that it spurs you on instead of letting it knock you down.
+There is a positive that can be found in what appears to be a negative situation in which you haven't acheived what you wanted.
+You just have to take the time to find it and reframe it so that it spurs you on, instead of letting it knock you down.

 The important part to remember is that they got back up and kept going.

 So choose to look for the positive in the negative, and choose to find the most productive way to react so you can move forward with your plans.